Hi Everyone,

 From India, Bangalore

-Very recently I came across to refer to some of the Supreme Court verdicts which tells that an employee has the right to withdraw his resignation before it becomes effective.
-Hence I have developed a variant opinion about what I have already expressed.
+Very recently, I came across some Supreme Court verdicts which state that an employee has the right to withdraw his resignation before it becomes effective.
+Hence, I have developed a variant opinion about what I have already expressed.

-In Balram Gupta Vs Union of India & Anr. the principle laid down in Gopal Chandra Misra case was summarised as follows:- "A complete and effective act of resigning office is one which severs the link of the resignor with his office and terminates his tenure."
+In Balram Gupta Vs Union of India & Anr., the principle laid down in the Gopal Chandra Misra case was summarized as follows: "A complete and effective act of resigning office is one that severs the link of the resignor with his office and terminates his tenure."

-In Nand Keshwar Prasad Vs Indian Farmers Fertilizers Cooperative Ltd. & Ors., the Court reiterated that it is open to the employee concerned to withdraw letter of resignation before the date indicated in the notice of voluntary retirement.
-It was also observed therein:
+In Nand Keshwar Prasad Vs Indian Farmers Fertilizers Cooperative Ltd. & Ors., the Court reiterated that it is open to the employee concerned to withdraw a letter of resignation before the date indicated in the notice of voluntary retirement.
+It was also observed:

-"it appears to us that the law is well settled by this Court in a number of decisions that unless controlled by condition of service or the statutory provisions, the retirement mentioned in the letter of resignation must take effect from the date mentioned therein and such date cannot be advanced by accepting the resignation from an earlier date when the employee concerned did not intend to retire from such earlier date."
+"It appears to us that the law is well settled by this Court in a number of decisions that unless controlled by conditions of service or statutory provisions, the retirement mentioned in the letter of resignation must take effect from the date mentioned therein, and such date cannot be advanced by accepting the resignation from an earlier date when the employee concerned did not intend to retire from such an earlier date."

-In Power Finance Corporation Ltd. Vs Pramod Kumar Bhatia the Apex Court went a step further and observed that "It is now settled legal position that unless the employee is relieved of the duty, after acceptance of the offer of voluntary retirement or resignation, jural relationship of the employee and the employer does not come to an end."
+In Power Finance Corporation Ltd. Vs Pramod Kumar Bhatia, the Apex Court went a step further and observed that "It is now a settled legal position that unless the employee is relieved of duty, after acceptance of the offer of voluntary retirement or resignation, the jural relationship of the employee and the employer does not come to an end."

-Shambhu Murari Sinha versus Project & Development India & Another is yet another case which supports the above views.
+Shambhu Murari Sinha versus Project & Development India & Another is yet another case that supports the above views.

-As such it is to be understood that once an employee has submitted resignation his relieving date can not be ADVANCED because it is opened to him to take back the resignation before the effective date of his relieving.
-As such, if an employer wants to relieve him at an earlier date then he should be given notice pay treating it as termination of employment by the employer.
+It is to be understood that once an employee has submitted a resignation, his relieving date cannot be advanced because he has the option to withdraw the resignation before the effective date of his relieving.
+Therefore, if an employer wishes to relieve him earlier, notice pay should be given, treating it as termination of employment by the employer.

-I shall be glad if Mr. Mallik, Mr. Kutty and others also put their thoughts in it.
+I would appreciate it if Mr. Mallik, Mr. Kutty, and others also share their thoughts on this.

 Regards,